You don’t need to study to ace a test.

 The book offers tons of strategies to do well in school without spending more time studying.
 Here is the important part to remember about all of this:

 It’s possible to never study again and score high.
 It’s all about looking at your classes strategically.
-By focusing on priorities, you can completely avoid studying but it’s a complicated system.
-It’s not for everyone.
+You can completely avoid studying but it’s a system and it’s not for everyone.

 Here is the important thing to remember: